blakearchive/transcription-test/README.md

 open terminal
 ```
 sudo easy_install pip
-*when you are prompted for a password, type in the admin password for your Mac
+*when you are prompted for a password, type in the admin password for your Mac (you won't see it as you type)
 sudo pip install flask
 sudo pip install lxml
 mkdir ~/Sites